uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 ### Moving control paths to CPU for more states handling and faster processing compared to wimpy ARM/on-chip cores.

+* Leveraging UC/RC QPs + RDMA write with intermediate.
+E.g. for Nvidia and Broadcom NICs (that have UC or can disable RC CC Logics)
+* Leveraging UD QPs + Send/Recv with scatter-gather list.
+E.g. for AWS EFA NICs (that cannot disable RC CC Logics)
+* Handling out-of-order packet delivery.
+  * scattered memcpy at the receiver GPU.

 ### Harnessing multi-path for avoiding path collision.

+* Leveraging 256 paths.
+* Use latency metrics for path selection.

 ## Evaluation.

 ## Future dev plan.

+- Dynamic membership with GPU servers joining and exiting
+- GPU-initiated network P2P that support all NIC vendors including Nvidia, AWS EFA, and Broadcom, to support MoE all-to-all workload and KV cache transfers in PD disaggregation.
+- Re-architecting NCCL to unleash network hardware capabilities
+  - Scalable and efficient CPU proxy
+  - Low-cost async collectives with compute-communication ordering guarantee
+  - Device kernels in vendor-agnostic Triton language